citp/privacy-policy-historical/p/pa/pay/paypal-media.com.md

-> *The following text is extracted and transformed from the paypal-media.com privacy policy that was archived on 2015-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905170416id_/https%3A//www.paypal.com/us/cgi-bin/marketingweb%3Fcmd%3Dp/gen/ua/policy_privacy-outside) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the paypal-media.com privacy policy that was archived on 2016-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160531095351id_/https%3A//www.paypal.com/us/webapps/mpp/ua/privacy-full) for the most accurate reproduction.*

 # PayPal

 >> [View all legal agreements](https://www.paypal.com/us/webapps/mpp/ua/legalhub-full "Legal Agreements")

-Effective Date: July 1, 2015
+Effective Date: October 1, 2015